 We continue to believe in the strength of the long-term fundamentals of our business.
-Although we have seen improvements in our business during the first half of 2010, due to the concerns about the global recovery, the general lack of credit availability, the current excess supply of oil and natural gas, and the Gulf of Mexico/Macondo Well incident, the near-term growth for our business may be at a more moderate pace.
+Although we have seen improvements in our business during the first nine months of 2010, due to the concerns about the global recovery, the current excess supply of oil and natural gas, and the Gulf of Mexico/Macondo well incident, the near-term growth for our business may be at a more moderate pace.

 In North America, the industry experienced an unprecedented decline in drilling activity and rig count during 2009.
 These declines, coupled with natural gas storage levels reaching record levels, resulted in severe margin contraction in 2009.
-Beginning in the fourth quarter of 2009 and continuing through the first half of 2010, we saw a rebound in rig count and drilling activity with the trend toward more service-intensive work, especially in liquids-rich shale plays, resulting in absorption of much of the industry's excess oilfield equipment capacity.
-Due to this absorption of excess capacity and our equipment utilization surpassing peak levels experienced in the third quarter of 2008, we were able to achieve price and margin increases over the prior year for most of our services.
-Howeve r, new production resulting from this increased activity, coupled with existing natural gas storage volumes, could weaken natural gas prices and negatively impact drilling activity and slow down our ability to further increase prices in coming quarters.
-In addition, the recent suspension of deepwater drilling in the Gulf of Mexico is expected to further impact our earnings.
+However, during the first nine months of 2010, we saw a rebound in United States land rig count and drilling activity.
+The trend toward more service-intensive work, especially in the oil and liquids-rich shale plays, has resulted in absorption of much of the industry's excess oilfield equipment capacity.
+The shift to oil and liquids-rich plays is mainly the result of stable oil prices.
+Due to this absorption of excess capacity and our equipment utilization rates surpassing peak levels experienced in the third quarter of 2008, we continue to see price and marg in improvements over the prior year for most of our products and services.
+Despite weaker natural gas fundamentals due to lower prices and higher storage volumes, we believe our North America revenues and margins are likely sustainable through 2011.
+Our third quarter 2010 Gulf of Mexico business declined sharply due to the impact of the drilling suspension, although we did perform some work on the Macondo relief wells.
+The drilling suspension was lifted in the fourth quarter of 2010, but we anticipate a further reduction in Gulf of Mexico operations as operators adjust to new regulations.

 Outside of North America, operating income declined in 2009 from 2008 levels due to a drop in rig count and the impact of pricing concessions that were renegotiated or given in the contract retendering process.
-In the second quarter of 2010, we experienced moderate improvement in revenue due to a seasonal recovery from inclement weather experienced in Russia, China, Australia, and Indonesia.
-We also saw improvement in Latin America due to increased activity for directional drilling.
-Despite improved activity levels in the second quarter, we have continued concerns around the pace of global recovery, which may cause our customers to revise their capital spending budget for the remainder of the year.
-Further, many regulatory agencies are revisiting regulatory requirements for deepwater drilling, which may delay certain projects.
+During the first nine months of 2010, our international revenues remained flat while our operating income has continued to decline.
+However, we expect the global demand growth will have a moderate recovery as international rig count increases.
+We continue to have concerns around the pace of global economic recovery, which has caused our customers to revise their capital spending budget for the remainder of the year.
+On a longer term basis, we expect the global economic recovery to accelerate, which will lead to absorption of the industry's spare capacity and improved international pricing.